albarpambagio/JJI-dropout-prediction/README.md

 This project leverages data-driven approaches and machine learning to build a predictive model that can identify students likely to drop out.
 The insights from this model will enable the institute to intervene early and offer special counseling or support to those most in need.

-## Overview
+## Project Scope
-This project provides a robust, end-to-end pipeline for predicting student dropout, enrollment, and graduation using the UCI Student Dropout and Academic Success dataset.
-It includes data preprocessing, feature engineering, model training with PyCaret, model evaluation, an interactive API, a user-friendly Streamlit web app, and a ready-to-use dataset for Looker Studio dashboards.
+This project focuses on building a comprehensive, data-driven solution for predicting student dropout, enrollment, and graduation at Jaya Jaya Institut.
+The scope includes:
+- Data acquisition and cleaning from the UCI Student Dropout and Academic Success dataset
+- Exploratory data analysis (EDA) to identify key risk factors and trends
+- Feature engineering and selection based on both domain knowledge and model-driven importance
+- Development and evaluation of machine learning models using PyCaret
+- Deployment of the best model via a FastAPI endpoint for programmatic access
+- Creation of an interactive Streamlit web app for user-friendly predictions and scenario testing
+- Preparation of a curated dataset and visualizations for Looker Studio dashboards
+- Documentation and recommendations for institutional action based on model insights

+The project does not include real-time integration with institutional databases, but provides all necessary tools and documentation for future deployment and adaptation to other educational contexts.

 ## Data Source
 - **Dataset:** [UCI Machine Learning Repository – Predict students dropout and academic success](https://archive.ics.uci.edu/ml/datasets/predict+students+dropout+and+academic+success)